Which activities should be disclosed

 Parliament and the ministries are influenced by contacting them in different ways.
 Different contact methods include:

-Regardless of what contact method is used or who initiated the contact, lobbying must be reported to the Finnish Transparency Register if it targets Parliament or a ministry and is long-term and systematic.
+Regardless of the method of communication and who initiated the communication, lobbying must be reported to the Finnish Transparency Register if it targets Parliament or the ministries.
+The lobbying does not have to be reciprocal.

 Disclosing the subject of lobbying

 Lobbying and lobbying consultancy activities are reported to the Finnish Transparency Register according to the subject of lobbying.
-The subject may be related to, for example, a policy project, a legislative project, a budget measure or a development measure in any administrative sector.
+All subjects on which lobbying has been carried out are disclosed to the Register.
+The subject may be related to, for example, a policy or legislative project or a budgetary or development measure in any administrative sector.
 The subject should be disclosed as descriptively as possible and in sufficient detail.

-It is essential to disclose the subjects of communication.
+The purpose of the subject is to open up lobbying activities carried out by the discloser to the public.
 With the help of information obtained from the Register, those interested in the subject may contact the actors involved in order to obtain further information.
-Disclose all persons lobbied on the same subject and all methods of communication in the same disclosure.
+All persons lobbied on the same subject and all methods of communication are disclosed in the same disclosure.
+It is not disclosed for each subject when and how many times the lobbying targets have been met.

-The subject should also be disclosed in cases where you support a customer’s lobbying activities but are not yourself in direct contact with Parliament or the ministries.
-In this case, it should be stated in the description of the subject of lobbying how this consultancy has been related to your customer’s lobbying activities.
-An example of this is a lobbying plan drawn up for the customer with the aim of promoting certain matters in Parliament or in the ministries.
+The subject should also be disclosed in cases where you support a client's lobbying activities but are not yourself in direct contact with Parliament or the ministries.
+In this case, it should be stated in the description of the subject of lobbying how this consultancy has been related to your client's lobbying activities.
+An example of this is an influencing plan drawn up for the client with the aim of promoting certain matters in Parliament or in the ministries.

 Which activities are not disclosed